SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 # How to Write Application Level Analyzers

-In this document, we show how to implement analyzers.
+In this document, we show how to implement analyzers for the SF-TAP flow abstractor.

 This tutorial is also available on SlideShare.